attilammagyar/js80p/README.md

 the mouse wheel while holding the mouse cursor over it to change how JS80P handles note events.
 The available options are:

- * **POLY**: polyphonic mode, 64 notes can be played simultaneously.

  * **MONO**: monophonic mode, only a single note can be played at a time.

-    * When a new note start event is received while a previous note is still playing (e.g. legato), then the new note takes priority: the old note is stopped, and the new note is started.
+    * When a new Note Start event is received while a previous note is still playing (e.g. legato), then the new note takes priority: the old note is stopped, and the new note is started.